 More verses: 50 Best Funeral Scriptures

-How to Share the Scriptures with Someone Who Is Grieving
+How to Share Bible Verses to Comfort the Grieving

 It’s always hard to know what to say.
 So here’s the thing: Just do it.